FAQs

 Applying for Housing - First-Year

-1. Reservation times will be based on when a student applies, so apply early!
-Make sure to apply by May 4 to be guaranteed a housing offer.
+1. Reservation times are based on when a student applies.
+Those who applied by May 4 are guaranteed a housing offer.

 For the 2026-2027 academic year, our first-year traditional